1. Can you afford to feed your pet?

-3. Cats should have their litter boxes cleaned at least every two days.
+3. Cats should have their litter boxes cleaned daily.

 4. What about training?
 If you bring home a puppy, someone needs to be home with it to housebreak it.
 A puppy can be especially time consuming, and puppies can be quite destructive.

 1. Does your housing situation allow pets?
-Your best bet is to call your landlord before making any final decisions on the animal you want to adopt.
+Your best bet is to call your landlord and get written permission before making any final decisions on the animal you want to adopt.

 2. If your dog is to be kept outside for any extended period of time, will you provide it with adequate shelter during bad weather?